raleel/cfi-srd-pt/0006_Money_and_Equipment.md

 ---
 ## Armor

 Armor reduces the amount of damage a Hit Location sustains by its Armor Point value.
 For example, Ring Mail has 3 Armor Points and so reduces any damage by the same amount.
 A dagger strike for 3 points of damage would be completely blocked, for example.
-The downside to armor is that it can be heavy and restrictive to movement; fighting for a sustained period in metal armor takes its toll in terms of Fatigue and slows down the ability to react.
+The downside to armor is that it can be heavy and restrictive to Movimento; fighting for a sustained period in metal armor takes its toll in terms of Fatigue and slows down the ability to react.

 No matter what material armor is made of it cannot be layered with other types – such concepts are already incorporated as part of its construction.
 Armor is assumed to come with whatever lining or padding would normally be expected as part of the complete panoply.